derewor/Metrocar-Project/README.md

 ## Project Description
 ### Inrtoduction
 In any business, customer satisfaction and profit maximization are important aspects that ensure sustainability of a company.
 The Metro Car company in USA provide car services for customers.
-In this project, the ride and users success rates at different stages in the ride services using SQL, Pandas and other visualization tools.
+In this project, the ride and users success rates were examined at different stages in the ride services using SQL, Pandas and other visualization tools.
 - **User_level stages:** App_download > signup > ride_request > ride_accept > ride_completion > review
 - **ride_level stages:** ride_request > ride_accept > ride_completion > transaction > review
 ### Project specific questions